NewPZP/mybooklet/02 英语学习/00 雅思真题/49 cake or dessert.md

 ## 1. Do you like cakes or desserts?

-1. As someone who grew up in a small village in Wenzhou, my taste buds have always leaned towards our local delicacies rather than Western-style cakes.
-However, the fast-paced life of a programmer in a big city has introduced me to a variety of desserts that I've come to appreciate.
-I particularly enjoy light, fruity desserts that offer a refreshing break from hours of staring at code.
-That being said, nothing beats the nostalgia of traditional Wenzhou sweet treats, especially when I'm feeling homesick after a long day at work.
+1. As someone who grew up in a small village in Wenzhou,<b><u> my taste buds have always leaned towards our local delicacies rather than Western-style cakes.</u></b> However, the fast-paced life of a programmer in a big city has introduced me to a variety of desserts that I've come to appreciate.
+I particularly enjoy light, fruity desserts that offer a refreshing break from hours of staring at code. <b><u>That being said, nothing beats the nostalgia of traditional Wenzhou sweet treats</u></b>, especially when I'm feeling homesick after a long day at work.

 2. To be honest, as a health-conscious individual with a regular skipping and jogging routine, I try to limit my intake of sugary foods.
 However, I do have a soft spot for certain desserts, particularly those that incorporate fresh, seasonal fruits.
 I find that these lighter options provide a nice energy boost during long coding sessions without the guilt associated with heavier, cream-based cakes.
 Interestingly, my preference for fruity desserts aligns well with my dream of becoming a freelancer, as they offer a quick, refreshing treat that doesn't induce a food coma and hinder productivity.